Why Your HubSpot CSV Import Keeps Failing (and How to Fix It)

 HubSpot has no native way to save and reuse a column mapping.
 Every import starts from scratch.

-The fix: Rename your columns to match HubSpot’s property names before you upload.
+Rename your columns to match HubSpot’s property names before you upload.
 When column names match exactly, HubSpot auto-maps them in the wizard and you skip the manual step entirely.
-You can find the internal names in HubSpot’s property settings — they’re the lowercased, no-space versions shown under “Internal name”.
+You can find the internal names in HubSpot’s property settings (the lowercased, no-space versions shown under “Internal name”).
 For a contact import, the most common ones are:

 If you regularly export from another system and import into HubSpot, pre-renaming the columns before upload eliminates the mapping step entirely and removes the risk of getting it wrong.